 You'll combine this texture with a material to create the effect of a moustache drawn across a person's face.

 Spark AR Studio supports PNG and JPG texture files.
 Files can be a maximum of 2014x1024 in size.
 Learn more about using textures.

 The first thing you need to do is add a face tracker to your project.
 The face tracker detects the position and orientation of the face of the person using your effect.
 It's the foundation of any effect that responds to someone's face.

-To add any object to you scene, just click the Add Object button.
+To add any object to you scene, just click the Add Object button at the bottom of the Scene panel.
 You'll see a list of all the objects available in Spark AR Studio.
-For this tutorial, select the face tracker.
+For this tutorial: